lmelvix/music-generation-rnn/README.md

-# music-generation-rnn
+# Music Generation RNN

-Generate music using Recurrent Neural Networks
+Generated music for a given primer of an artist using Recurrent Neural Networks.